PLEASE READ AND PRINT THIS PAGE FOR YOUR RECORDS, THEN CLICK “ACCEPT” OR “DECLINE” AT THE BOTTOM OF THE PAGE TO CONTINUE.

 This Agreement and Disclosure Statement governs the use of Debit Cards and Checking Account Agreement you have (hereafter “You” or “Your”) with APCO Employees Credit Union (hereafter “Credit Union,” “We” or “Us”).
 “Card” means the Visa Debit Card with the Credit Union and any duplicates and renewals we issue.
 You agree that all matters between the Credit Union and you with reference to your Debit Cards and Checking Account shall be governed by the terms herein.

-Checking Account: The Credit Union is authorized to pay any draft signed by any of you and to charge all such payments against the balance in this Account.
+Checking Account: The Credit Union is authorized to pay any draft signed by you and to charge all such payments against the balance in this Account.
 The Credit Union has the right to supply any missing endorsement, but is not required to do so.
 Only draft blanks and other methods approved by the Credit Union may be used to withdraw funds from this Account.
 The Credit Union is authorized to refuse to pay any draft without stating the reason for such refusal.

 Interest: Interest, if declared on this type of account, shall be payable on the balance of this Account at the rate and in the same manner prescribed by the Board of Directors of the Credit Union.
 Any specified interest rate may result in a lower effective yield based upon either account activity or the actual account on which interest will be paid.